Type-Here/ML_SNP_Predict/README.md

 ## The Training Process

 When not already present, a new model can be automatically trained.
 The operations performed include:

+**Note**: an Internet connection is required to download the datasets.

 - Preprocess the data:
     The pipeline cleans, extracts features, encodes, scales, and balances the dataset.